yugr/debian_pkg_test/README.md

 One of the major tasks when developing code analyzers (both static and dynamic) is testing them on a sufficiently large codebase.

-Debian-package-test is a set of simple scripts that simplify application of code analysis tools to arbitrary Debian packages.
+Debian-package-test is a set of scripts that simplify application of code analysis tools to arbitrary Debian packages.
 It was originally developed for testing [SortChecker](https://github.com/yugr/sortcheck), [DirtyFrame](https://github.com/yugr/DirtyFrame), [DirtyPad](https://github.com/yugr/DirtyPad)